Yama Niyama

 It is said that without a firm base, progress in meditation is impossible.
 Yama and Niyama, as a base, is more than 7500 years old and still provides meditators with a framework of how best to conduct oneself internally and externally.
 As a part of learning the practise meditation, you are asked to read and try to adhere to these principles as far as you can.

-(i) Causing as little harm by thought, word or action to others as possible (Ahim’sa’).
+(i) Causing as little harm as possible – by thought, word or action (Ahim’sa’).

-(ii) Benevolent truthfulness of both words and thinking (Satya).
+(ii) Benevolent use of words and thinking (Satya).

-(iii) Non-stealing – giving up the desire to acquire or retain thepossesions or wealth of others (Asteya).
+(iii) Non-stealing – giving up the desire to acquire or retain the possessions or wealth of others (Asteya).

-(v) Living according to your needs – giving up non-essential luxuries (Aparigraha).
+(v) Living according to your needs – not chasing after non-essential luxuries (Aparigraha).

-(i) Maintaining cleanliness of both body and mind – mental cleanliness involves kindliness towards all creatures, charity, working for the welfare of others and being dutiful (Shaoca).
+(i) Maintaining cleanliness of both mind and body – mental cleanliness involves kindliness towards all creatures, charity, working for the welfare of others and being dutiful (Shaoca).

-(iii) Doing regular service – undergoing some hardship or sacrifice to help others (Tapah).
+(iii) Doing regular service to others in need – undergoing some hardship or sacrifice to help others (Tapah).

 (iv) Keeping good company of both people and books/media – studying/watching good media and literature with proper reflective understanding (Sva’dhya’ya).
-Sva’dhya’ya is also done by attending group meditation regularly and keeping spiritual company.
+Sva’dhya’ya is also done by doing group meditation regularly and keeping spiritual company.